EFTEC/Cyberarms/README.md

 Its a fork of https://idds.codeplex.com/  and since Codeplex is dying then this repository acts as a backup if you want to fork into github.

+It's not supported.
+I repeat, it is only a backup. :-P

 ## Project Description